MuzakirLone/Port_Scanner/README.md

-# Simple Python Port Scanner
+# Python Based Port Scanner

 A multithreaded port scanner script built with Python to efficiently scan open ports on a target IP address.
 Ideal for network administrators and cybersecurity enthusiasts.